zachncurry/Python-for-IT-Automation/README.md

 5) [csvDNS.py](https://github.com/zachncurry/Rogue-DNS-Server-Detection-and-Remediation/blob/01613626c8dd8845d15437ce52f92bf895de892d/csvDNS.py): Confirms the ability to read device information from a CSV file, ping, and get DNS configuration details, adding the results of each to a table
 6) [unitEmailAPI.py](https://github.com/zachncurry/Rogue-DNS-Server-Detection-and-Remediation/blob/01613626c8dd8845d15437ce52f92bf895de892d/unitEmailAPI.py): Confirms the ability to connect with the SMTP server and send hard coded email information
 7) [csvDNScompare.py](https://github.com/zachncurry/Rogue-DNS-Server-Detection-and-Remediation/blob/01613626c8dd8845d15437ce52f92bf895de892d/csvDNScompare.py): Takes the csvDNS table and evaluates the current DNS configurations to our acceptable DNS configurations
+8) [unitCompare.py](https://github.com/zachncurry/Rogue-DNS-Server-Detection-and-Remediation/blob/cd725b4cafac0fded48850d4a5e3c01bc0527b16/unitCompare.py): Adds a validation check if any devices have an alert to start the remediation process otherwise confirm success.
+This will be the decision tree point at the top of the loop will call the UnitEmailAPI, unitHelpDeskTicket, and retry functions to eventually trigger the final success email.

  </br></br>